Tours, Indre-et-Loire tourism & sightseeing

-There are also a number of splendid and grand houses dating from the Renaissance period found in this part of the town.
-Look out for the Hotel Gouin with a lovely Renaissance façade.
-The archeaology museum is now housed in the building.
+There are a number of grand houses dating from the Renaissance period along Rue du Commerce, to the east of the old town.
+Our favourite is the Hotel Gouin with a lovely Renaissance façade: the archeaology museum is now housed in the building.

-The Cathedral Saint-Gatien is also centrally placed, and contains the tombs of the children of Charles VIII.
+The Cathedral Saint-Gatien, the most important religious monument in Tours, is at the east end of Rue Commerce and Rue Colbert, and contains the tombs of the children of Charles VIII.
 Most notable, although part of the cathedral dates from the 12th century, much of the western end was built in the 15th century in so-called 'flamboyant gothic' style.

 Next to the cathedral is the Museum of Fine Arts housed in the Archbishops Palace.
+You should stroll around the pretty gardens even if you are not going into the museum.
 There is also a cedar tree in the garden of the Archbishops palace, famous for being planted by Napoleon.

-Nearby and next to the river is the Chateau of Tours but now only two towers remain.
+Next to the river on the other side of the cathedral you can see the Chateau of Tours, although only two towers now remain.
 The Tour de Guise houses a wax-work museum and a Tropical Aquarium.

 Parcs and gardens in Tours

-There are many others that we did not unfortunately have time to visit, which you will find on the map given out by the tourist office.
+There are many others that we did not unfortunately have time to visit, which you will find on the map given out by the tourist office in Tours.

-Of course no visit to the Loire Valley would be complete without visiting a castle or two.
-Several of the most important castles are within easy reach of Tours, including those at Amboise, Azay-le-Rideau, Chenonceau and Villandry.
-See Loire Valley castles for information.
+Of course no visit to the Loire Valley would be complete without visiting a castle or two, and several of the most important castles, towns and villages are within easy reach of Tours.

 Visit near Tours with France This Way reviews